maeesa-ali/team_23_pixelpals/README.md

 📌 Project Overview

-PixelPals is a CS2TP group project focused on promoting healthy, ergonomic, and accessible gaming habits for children through product design and a supporting website.
+PixelPals is a Computer Science Team Project (CS2TP) focused on promoting healthy, ergonomic, and accessible gaming habits for children through a designed software product.

-This repository contains all assessed work produced across Term 1A, Term 1B, and Term 2, including planning documentation, an MVP website, and the final website developed in Term 2.
+This repository contains all assessed work for the project across Term 1A, Term 1B, and Term 2, including planning artefacts, an MVP implementation, and the final software product prepared for live demonstration.

+⭐ Assessment Context (Important)

+This project is assessed on:

+Software Quality & Scope – demonstrated through the final software product and live demo

+Team Working – collaboration, leadership, and role allocation

+Project Management & Process – planning, QA, version control, and task tracking

+Exposition & Impact – clarity and presentation of all work

+The repository structure and documentation are designed to clearly evidence these areas.

 📁 Repository Structure

-The repository is organised by academic term to clearly distinguish planning, MVP development, and final implementation work.
+The repository is organised by academic term to reflect the evolution of the project and to avoid confusion between planning, MVP development, and final implementation.

 🔵 Term 1A – Design & Planning

 Location: Term1A/

+Contains early-stage planning and design artefacts, including:

-Software Requirements Document (final and draft sections)
+Software Requirements Document (SRD)

 Design Alliance Report